ncatlab/nlab-content/pages/4/8/9/6/6984/content.md

 \end{aligned}
 $$

-Note that this involves a beta-reduction step and also a "backwards" eta-reduction step.
-So from positive eta reduction we cannot derive negative eta-reduction, only negative eta-equivalence.
-(However, the directionality of eta-reduction is somewhat questionable anyway.)
+Note that this involves a beta-reduction step and also a "backwards" $\eta$-reduction step.
+So from positive $\eta$ *reduction* we cannot derive negative $\eta$-reduction, only negative $\eta$-equivalence.
+(However, the directionality of $\eta$-reduction is somewhat questionable anyway.)

+In conclusion, we have:

+* In non-dependent type theory, positive and negative products are equivalent, as are their definitional $\beta$-reduction rules.

+* In dependent type theory with [[identity types]], improving the positive eliminator to a *dependent* eliminator is equivalent to asserting [propositional](/nlab/show/eta-conversion#Propositional) versions of either $\eta$-conversion rule.

+* In any case, the two *definitional* $\eta$-conversion rules also correspond.

 It is of importance to note that these translations require the [[contraction rule]] and the [[weakening rule]]; that is, they duplicate and discard terms.
 In [[linear logic]] these rules are disallowed, and therefore the positive and negative products become different.
 The positive product becomes "tensor" $A\otimes B$, and the negative product becomes "with" $A \& B$.